codemagic-ci-cd/codemagic-docs/content/building/yaml.md

       - flutter test
       - flutter build apk --release

-You can run scripts in languages other than shell (`sh`) by defining the languge with a shebang line or by launching a script file present in your repository.

-For example, you can write a build script with Dart like this:

-    scripts:
-        - |
-          #!/usr/local/bin/dart

-          void main() {
-            print('Hello, World!');
-          }

 **Note on building Android app bundles**

 If your app settings in Codemagic have building Android app bundles enabled, we will automatically include a script for generating a signed `app-universal.apk` during the YAML export.
 If you're creating a YAML file from a scratch, add the script below to receive this file: